thearn/examgen/README.md

 are aliases to linear and quadratic problem generators defined in [examgen/lib/algebra.py](examgen/lib/algebra.py) (`make_linear_eq` and `make_quadratic_eq`, respectively).

-The are functions which
-require no arguments, and return a tuple of two LaTeX-compatible strings each time they are called.
+The are functions which may or may not require any arguments, but always return a tuple of two LaTeX-compatible strings each time they are called.
 The first string is the problem generated, the second is the corresponding solution.